Furkanzmc/qtdevcon-community-driven-coding-guidelines/slides.md

 <!--
 Note that we wouldn't be setting anchors and explicit size and position here if this is meant to be a component.
+Geometry information is often the thing that we change the most and it affects our understanding of the component.
 -->

 ---